Assignment 9: Photography in Three Parts

 Listen to: Radiolab Podcast on Errol Morris’s investigation–link; and read more about it here–link

-What to turn in: 3 pairs of Before and After images (6 total images)
+What to turn in: Google Slide Show of 3 pairs of Before and After images (6 total images).
+See Google Form for details.

 Directions: I want you to choose something of the everyday.
 In this exercise, this is something you come across that doesn’t seem significant, but is part of your everyday (see example link above).
 Once you’ve determined something you want to work with, determine some logic that organizes that which you’ve chosen.